stevenkword/coin-auth/readme.txt

 Q: Is this officially supported, or endorsed by Coinhive.com?
 A: No, I am an individual developer and have designed this plugin on my own accord for research.
 If you need support please visit the Github repo and open an issue.

+Q: How do I get money from this plugin?
+A: The goal here is to deter brute-force login attacks and waste adversaries time, not to make lots of money.
+There is cryptocurrency that is generated from each login request and can be deposited to the monero wallet of your choice.
+This is all configurable in the Coinhive.com dashboard.

 == Installation ==